Denmark: University of Southern Denmark Exchange

 Participants will enroll full-time in courses alongside Danish and international students.
 Students will receive transfer credit for their coursework abroad.

-Students can take courses offered in English in the humanities.
-Most students select courses in the Scandinavian Area Studies (SAS) program, English Department and American Studies.
-Other disciplines also offer a select number of courses in taught in English.
-The SAS program is an introduction to Scandinavian cultural, social political, economic, and historical life.
+Students can choose among courses offered in English in the humanities and social sciences.
+Most students select courses in the English Department and American Studies.
+Other disciplines also offer a select number of courses in taught in English, which may be open to exchange students upon request.

 Students will take 30 ECTS hours while in Denmark (ECTS stands for the European Credit Transfer and Accumulation System).
 Students earn transfer credit for the hours received in Denmark, and students taking a full-load in Denmark usually receive approximately 15 semester hours.